ReinhardMartin/dncs-http3/README.md

 - TCP

+It seems HTTP/2 is still a more reliable protocol in terms of speed.
 Now, for a more in depth analysis, we launch _Google Chrome_ where we can access our domain and test it with _Chrome Devtools_.